 While squirrels can eat raisins, they should only be given in moderation.
 Raisins, being dried grapes, are high in sugar and can lead to digestive issues like diarrhea and an upset stomach in squirrels.
 It’s important to remember that natural, fresh foods are always a safer choice for their diet.

 If you’re considering feeding squirrels, it’s essential to understand their dietary requirements.
 Squirrels are omnivores, which means they eat both plants and animals.
 However, their diet mainly consists of nuts, seeds, and fruits.

 Offering squirrels a balanced diet is crucial for their overall health and well-being.
-You can provide them with various options, including vegetables like carrots, broccoli, and kale and fruits like apples, pears, and bananas.
+You can provide them various options, including vegetables like carrots, broccoli, and kale and fruits like apples, pears, and bananas.

-It’s also important to provide squirrels with a source of calcium and protein.
+It’s also essential to provide squirrels with a source of calcium and protein.
 Nuts and seeds are excellent protein sources, while broccoli and kale are calcium-rich.
 Offering these foods in moderation can help keep squirrels healthy and happy.